oracle-livelabs/database/create-nosqltables-terraform/create-api-signing-keys/create-api-signing-keys.md

   ![Copy OCID](images/copy-user-ocid.png)

-## Task 2: Generate an API Signing Key
+## Task 2: Generate an API Sign-In Key

 To create a user API key, you will use `openssl` on your local system.
 If you are using Windows, we recommend the Git Bash Shell.